 As a partner or collaborator

 We encourage you to contact any researcher, department or program directly.
-You can get a good overview of what’s going on by reading Ideation, our research magazine and by browsing web pages of our programs.
+You can get a good overview of what’s going on by reading our research news and by browsing our programs.
 Some good contacts for potential partners/collaborators:

 As a graduate student